lyushisyan/lyushisyan.github.io/_posts/2025-02-16-abinitio-bte.md

 The phrase “without empirical fitting” should therefore be used carefully.
 Standard DFT-based PBTE calculations may not fit thermal conductivity to experiment, but they still contain modeling choices and approximations.
 The exchange-correlation functional, equilibrium volume, pseudopotential, treatment of long-range electrostatics, and magnetic or relativistic effects can all propagate into the phonon spectrum and scattering rates.

-## 3. Interatomic force constants: derivatives of the energy surface
+## From energy derivatives to phonon modes

 Let $u_{lb}^{\alpha}$ be the displacement of atom $b$ in unit cell $l$ along Cartesian direction $\alpha$.
 Expanding the potential energy around equilibrium gives